 Language can create barriers or break them down.
-And we’re looking to tear them down.
+I’d like to tear down the barriers that make tech scary.

 Above the fold

 Carried over from newspaper design; refers to the content that would be viewed on a folded newspaper and is now applied to content that is seen on a screen without having to scroll.

 Allows people with disabilities to access the site, including visually impaired visitors using screen readers, hearing impaired visitors using no sound, color blind people, or those with other disabilities. (https://www.essentialaccessibility.com/blog/how-to-ensure-website-compliance-accessibility-standards/)